aghogwarts/DisnakeWavelinkBot/Readme.md

 Enjoy :).

 ## Credits
-Well, this project is entirely free and opensource, if you want, you can certainly use it in your own projects.
+Well, this project is entirely free and Open Source, if you want, you can certainly use it in your own projects.
 If you like this project, you can add a GitHub star to show your appreciation, and you can credit me in your project.
 Thanks :)
 Have a nice day!